 Best Shooting Games for Low-End PCs

-This guide ranks shooting games that run well on low-end PCs with integrated graphics.
-We focused on input responsiveness, proven iGPU performance at 720p–1080p Low, netcode stability and bandwidth needs, replay longevity, and ease of setup.
-We flag online-only requirements, note LAN/split-screen where available, and highlight scalable DX11/Vulkan paths and resolution scaling for extra headroom.
-You’ll find the top 10 picks in ranked order, followed by five honorable mentions that barely missed out but are still worth a look for specific preferences or hardware constraints.
+Finding shooters that actually run well on integrated graphics used to mean sifting through outdated forum posts and hoping for the best.
+I've done that work so you don't have to.
+This guide ranks shooting games that perform on low-end PCs with integrated graphics, based on input responsiveness, proven iGPU performance at 720p–1080p Low, netcode stability and bandwidth needs, replay longevity, and ease of setup.
+Online-only requirements are flagged, LAN and split-screen availability is noted where relevant, and scalable DX11/Vulkan paths are highlighted for extra headroom.
+You'll find the top 10 picks in ranked order, followed by five honorable mentions that barely missed out but are worth a look for specific preferences or hardware constraints.

 This article is part of our guide on the Best Low-End PC Games